ainayves/cgpt/overview.md

 ## Description

-- `cgpt` is a REPL that allows you to use AI directly in your favorite Terminal.
+- `cgpt` is a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) tool that allows you to use AI directly in your favorite Terminal.
 - `cgpt` is based on [CLICK](https://github.com/pallets/click) for creating beautiful command line interfaces in a composable way.

 ##  Prerequisities

-- python >=3.7
+- python >=3.10
 - openai API KEY :
   You need to register on openai to receive your own api key , here : [api_key](https://platform.openai.com/account/api-keys).